Turi57/OSProject/README.md

    }
 }
 ```
+*To run the program it is necessary to install some librabries:

-You need to install a library in python to see the graphs of the project.
+* You need to install some libraries in python to see the graphs of the project.

 ```
 import matplotlib.pyplot as plt